graysonriffe/NFRev1/docs/pages/1_install.md

 @note The template project is setup to build *Debug* and *Release* configurations.
 The *Debug* configuration includes a console window with debug output.
-The *Release* configuration does not have this console window.
+The *Release* configuration does not have this console window, and will run as fast as possible with maximum optimizations.
 By default, the current configuration can be changed in the top toolbar.

-Once the solution has been opened, you can find the `main.cpp` file inside the `src` folder as shown below.
+Once the solution has been opened, you can find the `main.cpp` file inside the `src` folder:

 @image html blanktemplate.png "The template opened in Visual Studio" width=70%